tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ### TUIKit and demo
 - Fixed the issue of the Android TUIKit where a black screen was displayed when you tried to view the original images that were not downloaded.
-- Fixed the internationalization issue of the iOS version.
+- Fixed the internationalization issue for iOS.
-- Fixed the issue of the iOS version where images were overwritten when multiple images were sent at a time.
+- Fixed the issue for iOS where images were overwritten when multiple images were sent at a time.
 - Fixed the issue of the iOS 14 operating system where there was no response when you clicked the "add" or "delete" button on the group details page.
 - Fixed the issue of the iOS 14 operating system where the tab bar disappeared after you left a group conversation and went back to the message list.